UCL-ARC/condenser-mkdocs/README.md

 ### Versioning

 Incrementing the version number is managed automatically through Github Actions.
-When making a merge commit, include one of `#major` `#minor` or `#patch` in the commit message to trigger them.
+When making a merge commit, include one of `#major`, `#minor`, or `#patch` in the commit message to trigger them.
 The workflows default to minor increments.

 The rough convention for versioning is: